AgoraIO-Usecase/AgoraChat-web/README.md

 This repository contains the sample project using the Agora Chat Web UI KIT.

-With this sample app, you can:
+With this sample project, you can:

 Login chat server
 Start a chat